spatialos/gdk-for-unity/docs/workflows/reconnection-logic.md

         {
             if (workerConnector.Worker.IsConnected)
             {
-                // the player lifecycle module deleted your player entity even though you are still connected.
+                // the Player Lifecycle Feature Module deleted your player entity even though you are still connected.
                 // Destroying the worker connector will trigger a disconnect:
                 Destroy(workerConnector);
                 // Go back to your start screen to allow the client to reconnect